-When you purchase Services comprised of an estimated block of hours for a defined project, for example a migration, the invoice will also include a usage report detailing the number of hours used during the execution of said project.
+When you purchase Services comprised of an estimated block of hours for certain defined project, for example a migration, the invoice will also include a usage report detailing the number of hours used during the execution of said projects.
 In the event there are any remaining hours to be consumed, said hours will be held in your account for a period of 12 months to be allocated to the execution of an agreed future project.

 Unless otherwise stated, the Client must pay the Fees within 15 Calendar Days of the date of the relevant invoice.

 (a) Unless expressly included, the consideration for any supply under, or in connection with, this Agreement does not include Tax.